Magnitude and Patterning of Nashville's Poverty

 When & Where

-The purpose of Planning & Coordination is to benefit the community by anticipating future issues and service needs based on the evolving community and providing information to facilitate development of the most effective and coordinated social/human service infrastructure for Davidson County.
+The purpose of MSS Planning & Coordination-Social Data Anaysis is to benefit the community by anticipating future issues and service needs based on the evolving community and providing information to facilitate development of the most effective and coordinated social/human service infrastructure for Davidson County.

 Planning & Coordination of Metropolitan Social Services identifies social/human service community needs, provides information and consultation.
 The success of planning, coordination and implementation depends on the engagement of local, state and federal agencies, along with nonprofit organizations, working together in a concerted manner.